Factbox: Syria's energy sector

 GAS

-* Proved reserves of natural gas stood at 0.3 billion cubic metres (bcm), or 9.1 trillion cubic feet, at the end of 2010 --equal to 0.1 percent of the global total.
+* Proved reserves of natural gas stood at 0.3 billion cubic meters (bcm), or 9.1 trillion cubic feet, at the end of 2010 --equal to 0.1 percent of the global total.

 * Natural gas production rose to 7.8 bcm in 2010, up 37 percent from 5.7 bcm produced in 2009.
 BP estimates Syria produced around 800 mmcf/day in 2010, up from an average of 500 mmcf/day in 2008 and 2009, after new fields started up.